 All of our less-lethal product options benefit officers in receiving true-to-life de-escalation police training while also helping make sure that they return home safely each day.

-We are always here to help answer any questions you may have about our less-lethal products, TASER simulator cartridges, and more.
+We are always here to help answer any questions you may have about our less-lethal products, TASER simulator, Axon Taser, and more.
 Contact us today!

 You get sent to a disorderly subject complaint in the parking lot of a local bar.
 Upon arrival, you observe rather large, intoxicated person yelling at a number of different people, challenging them to try and fight him.
 He sees you and quite pointedly challenges you to try to take him into custody.
 You determine that the best course of action is to use your electronic control weapon (ECW) in an attempt to get this person to cooperate.